ronakupadhyaya/SQL/day2/join/README.md

 ## Exercises

+We recommend breaking down the task of writing queries.
+Start by writing a `SELECT *` query that joins the tables that contain the data you need, then add the `WHERE`, `ORDER BY` and `GROUP BY` clauses to get to the final result.

-1. Write a query to get the first names of all customers who don't have a membership type (i.e. membership type is null).
+1. Write a query to get the first name of the customer who doesn't have a membership type (i.e. membership type is null).

     <details><summary>